TABLE OF CONTENTS

 2. Implement Logistics Technology

-Utilizing logistics technology to your advantage can set you apart from the competition and help you expand your logistics business.
-According to Supply Chain Digital, digital transformation in the supply chain industry is proven to drive growth, mitigate risk, and optimize costs.
+Using logistics technology to your advantage can set you apart from the competition and help you expand your logistics business.
+According to Supply Chain Digital, the benefits of logistics software and digital transformation in the supply chain industry are proven to drive growth, mitigate risk, and optimize costs.
 However, as of November 2020, more than 50% of organizations had not actively started to build a roadmap for supply digital transformation.
-Implementing technology now will enable you to stay ahead of the curve and save valuable time and money.
+Implementing technology now, such as 3PL freight software, will enable you to stay ahead of the curve and save valuable time and money.

-Expand Your Logistics Business - A woman creating quote using SCRM.
+Tips for Managing Small Business in Supply Chain and Logistics - A woman creating quote using SCRM.

 3. Build a Lead Generation Engine

-Building a lead generation engine is a must to expand your logistics business.
+Building a lead generation engine is crucial for overcoming freight challenges and expanding your logistics business.
 This best practice utilizes two types of lead generation: inbound and outbound.

-On the other hand, outbound lead generation is reaching out to prospects rather than waiting for them to contact you.
-This involves researching leads, cold calling, direct in-person sales, events, and more.
+When you already know how to generate leads in logistics.
+It involves reaching out to prospects rather than waiting for them to contact you.
+This includes researching leads, cold calling, direct in-person sales, events, and more.

-These are just a few ways to build a marketing engine that ensures consistent lead generation.
+By combining inbound and outbound strategies, you set the stage for how to be successful in logistics sales.
+These are just a few ways to build a marketing engine that ensures consistent lead generation, helping your logistics business thrive.

 New call-to-action